‘Swing Time’, Part One, Chapter 2

 PUGSLEY

-Good.
-Good.
-(Pause) I’m off to my cabin now, shipman.
-I’m not to be disturbed.
+Good, good.
+(Pause) I’m off to rest in my cabin, Midshipman.
+I wish not to be disturbed.
 Is that understood?

 MIDSHIPMAN